-No. Condition Location in BMP SSD 666 6 BIODIVERSITY Biodiversity Management Plan B44 Prior to clearing for remediation works, the Applicant must prepare a Biodiversity Management Plan (BMP) for the development in consultation with Biodiversity and Conservation Division of the Department to the satisfaction of the Planning Secretary.
+No. Condition Location in BMP SSD 666 66 BIODIVERSITY Biodiversity Management Plan B42 Prior to clearing for remediation works, the Applicant must prepare a Biodiversity Management Plan (BMP) for the development in consultation with Biodiversity and Conservation Division of the Department to the satisfaction of the Planning Secretary.
 The BMP must be approved by the Planning Secretary prior to the commencement of clearing for remediation works and must form part of the RWEMP in accordance with Condition C2.
-The BMP must include measures that would be implemented on site for minimising biodiversity impacts including: This BMP B44(a) pre-clearing surveys; Table 3-2 B44(b) supervision during vegetation clearing; Table 3-2 B44(c) hygiene protocols, including vehicle wash-down, for all plant machinery; and Table 3-2 B44(d) nest box installation and a monitoring strategy to compensate for hollow bearing tree loss.
-Table 3-2 Management Plan Requirements C1 Management plans required under this consent must be prepared in accordance with relevant guidelines, and include: C1(a) detailed baseline data; Section 2 C1(b) details of: N/A (i) the relevant statutory requirements (including any relevant approval, licence or lease conditions); This table and the RWEMP (ii) any relevant limits or performance measures and criteria; and Section 2.2.1.1 (iii) the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; Table 3-2 C1(c) a description of the measures to be implemented to comply with the relevant statutory requirements, limits, or performance measures and criteria; Table 3-2 C1(d) a program to monitor and report on the: (i) impacts and environmental performance of the development; and(ii) effectiveness of the management measures set out pursuant to paragraph (c) above; Table 3-2 C1(e) a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible; Section 4.2 C1(f) a program to investigate and implement ways to improve the environmental performance of the development over time; Section 4.4 C1(g) a protocol for managing and reporting any: N/A (i) incident and any non-compliance (specifically including any exceedance of the impact assessment criteria and performance criteria); Section 4.2 (ii) complaint; Section 4.3 (iii) failure to comply with statutory requirements; and Section 4.2 C1(h) a protocol for periodic review of the plan.
+The BMP must include measures that would be implemented on site for minimising biodiversity impacts including: This BMP B42(a) pre-clearing surveys; Table 3-2 B42(b) supervision during vegetation clearing; Table 3-2 B42(c) hygiene protocols, including vehicle wash-down, for all plant machinery; and Table 3-2 B42(d) nest box installation and a monitoring strategy to compensate for hollow bearing tree loss.
+Table 3-2 B43 The Applicant must: B43(a) not commence vegetation clearing for remediation works until the BMP required by Condition B30 is approved by the Planning Secretary; and Noted B43(b) implement the most recent version of the BMP approved by the Planning Secretary for the duration of the remediation works.
+This BMP Management Plan Requirements C1 Management plans required under this consent must be prepared in accordance with relevant guidelines, and include: C1(a) detailed baseline data; Section 2 C1(b) details of: N/A (i) the relevant statutory requirements (including any relevant approval, licence or lease conditions); This table and the RWEMP (ii) any relevant limits or performance measures and criteria; and Section 2.2.1.1 (iii) the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; Table 3-2 C1(c) a description of the measures to be implemented to comply with the relevant statutory requirements, limits, or performance measures and criteria; Table 3-2 C1(d) a program to monitor and report on the: (i) impacts and environmental performance of the development; and (ii) effectiveness of the management measures set out pursuant to paragraph (c) above; Table 3-2 C1(e) a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible; Section 4.2 C1(f) a program to investigate and implement ways to improve the environmental performance of the development over time; Section 4.4 C1(g) a protocol for managing and reporting any: N/A (i) incident and any non-compliance (specifically including any exceedance of the impact assessment criteria and performance criteria); Section 4.2

+No. Condition Location in (ii) complaint; Section 4.3 (iii) failure to comply with statutory requirements; and Section 4.2 C1(h) a protocol for periodic review of the plan.
 Section 4.4 Note: the Planning Secretary may waive some of these requirements if they are unnecessary or unwarranted for particular management plans.
-N/A

-No. Condition Location in BMP

-DA 8/20 015/399/1

-No specific conditions pertaining to Biodiversity N/A

-DA 8/20 018/46/1

-9 The Applicant must establish 'no go zones' to ensure that the temporary crushing plant, all machinery, plant and activity is kept at a minimum distance of 40 metres from mapped watercourses, including underground drainage, on the development site.
+N/A DA 8/20 15/399/1 No specific conditions pertaining to Biodiversity N/A DA 8/20 18/46/1 9 The Applicant must establish 'no go zones' to ensure that the temporary crushing plant, all machinery, plant and activity is kept at a minimum distance of 40 metres from mapped watercourses, including underground drainage, on the development site.
 Table 3-2